mahoney1/docs/commercialpaper-query-tutorial.md

 ## Step 1.
 Add the main query transaction functions in papercontract.js

-1. In VSCode, open the folder with the smart contract completed in the previous tutorial:
+1. In VSCode, have open, the folder with the smart contract completed in the previous tutorial

 2. Open the main contract script file `papercontract.js` - add the following lines as instructed below: